gao-hongnan/omniverse/omniverse/operations/machine_learning_lifecycle/03_dataops_pipeline.md

 However, the modern era of data-driven applications demands a more agile and responsive approach.
 This is where **DataOps**, encompassing principles of **Continuous Integration/Continuous Deployment (CI/CD)**, comes into play.
-The process builds on the ETL framework but enriches it with automation, collaboration, monitoring, and quality assurance, forming a more holistic and dynamic system.
+The process builds on the ETL framework but now with automation, collaboration, monitoring, and quality assurance.

 In traditional ETL or ELT processes, the main focus is on extracting data from various sources, transforming it into the required format, and then loading it into a target system.
-These processes are typically batch-oriented and can be run on schedules.
+These processes are typically batch-oriented and can be run on schedules or triggered manually.

-In a CI/CD DataOps pipeline, the focus expands to encompass the entire data lifecycle and emphasizes automation, continuous integration, and continuous deployment.
-This means that the process not only includes the basic ETL or ELT steps but also involves:
+In a CI/CD DataOps pipeline, the focus expands to the entire data lifecycle and emphasizes automation, continuous integration, and continuous deployment.
+This means that the process not only includes the basic ETL or ELT steps but also
+involves:

 -   **Continuous Integration**: Automating the process of integrating code changes from multiple contributors into a shared repository, often followed